XBenichi/Tiled-JSON-to-Godot/README.md

 NOT SUPPORTED:

->embeded maps
+- embeded maps

->image layers
+- image layers

->groups
+- groups

->more than 1 tileset
+- more than 1 tileset

->more than 1 collection of images tileset
+- more than 1 collection of images tileset

+youll have to edit the tiled.gd for adding other objects in an object layer

 ## how to use